12 Impressive Movies To Learn Turkish

 10. Bir Zamanlar Anadolu’da (Once Upon a Time in Anatolia) — 2011.

-Apart from the suspense scenes and awe this Turkish film evokes, it is an excellent way for learners to engage themselves in the art of mastering the Turkish language.
+Apart from the suspense scenes and awe this Turkish film evokes, it is an excellent way for learners to engage in the art of mastering the Turkish language.

 11. Mustang (2015)